Arden-Zeng/Arden-Zeng/README.md

 Hey there 👋

 I'm Arden, an aspiring software engineering interested in machine learning.
-Currently CS @ University of Waterloo.
+Currently studying CS @ University of Waterloo.

 <!--
 **Arden-Zeng/Arden-Zeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.